 Geospatial Science graduates distinguish themselves from other college graduates by the conceptual framework in which they view the world.
 They leverage knowledge of cultural and physical processes and digital modeling techniques to focus on the effects of space and place and interpret any landscape using an inherently geospatial approach.

-Cadets who excel in this program are eligible to compete for scholarships to graduate school.
-These scholarships include not only the prestigious national scholarships, such as the Rhodes, Fulbright, and Marshall, but the USAFA Graduate Scholarship Program, in which graduates are sponsored by the Air Force Institute of Technology to earn their master’s degree from a civilian institution.
+Students excelling in this program are eligible to compete for scholarships to graduate school.
+These include not only the prestigious national scholarships, such as the Rhodes, Fulbright and Marshall, but the Academy’s Graduate Scholarship Program, in which graduates are sponsored by the Air Force Institute of Technology to earn their master’s degree from a civilian institution.

 Get the Course Sequence